 The CNMI-Only Transitional Worker (CW-1) Cap

-The “cap” (or numerical limitation) is the limit on the total number of aliens who may be issued CW-1 visas or otherwise provided with CW-1 status during a fiscal year.
+The “cap” (or numerical limitation) is the limit on the total number of noncitizens who may be issued CW-1 visas or otherwise provided with CW-1 status during a fiscal year.
 A fiscal year begins on Oct.
 1 and ends on Sept.
-30. A single Form I-129CW, Petition for a CNMI-only Nonimmigrant Transitional Worker, may include more than one alien, and the CW-1 cap applies to the total number of aliens, not the number of petitions.
-All aliens are subject to the cap unless the alien has already been counted towards the cap in the same fiscal year.
-This includes long-term alien workers who are eligible for a period of stay of longer than one year and are counted toward the cap on a yearly basis.
+30. A single Form I-129CW, Petition for a CNMI-only Nonimmigrant Transitional Worker, may include more than one noncitizen, and the CW-1 cap applies to the total number of noncitizens, not the number of petitions.
+All noncitizens are subject to the cap unless the noncitizen has already been counted towards the cap in the same fiscal year.
+This includes long-term noncitizen workers who are eligible for a period of stay of longer than one year and are counted toward the cap on a yearly basis.